 It appears as if the number of accidents in Oakland Park will continue to rise.
 In the first five months of 2018, there have already been 35 reported crashes in the city.

 However, as stated earlier, accidents are happening more frequently, but they aren’t necessarily more severe.
 Oakland Park police have not reported traffic accident fatality in recent years.
 However, approximately half of all crashes in Oakland Park do result in injury.

 Oakland Park has recently taken steps to make its downtown district a much friendlier place for pedestrians and bicyclists.
-According to a local Miami pedestrian accident attorney, this was likely due, in part, to the dangerous road conditions that posed a serious risk of harm to downtown guests.
+According to Boris Lavent, a personal injury attorney in Miami and founder of Lavent Law, this was likely due, in part, to the dangerous road conditions that posed a serious risk of harm to downtown guests.
 Lavent, who is a founding partner of Lavent Law, a Miami-area personal injury law firm, says that most pedestrian accidents happen at busy downtown intersections.

 Some safety features include: